aleahmad/club/README.md

 # club
 Video Club software is written with Delphi 7 and distributed under MIT License.
+The setup folder contains an installable version of the software.

 The user interface of the software is Persian.
 So, contribution for translating the UI is encouraged.